Habitat Sonore: Listening room

 The Fury, created by Shirin Neshat, is a two-part narrative that takes the audience through the emotional turmoil experienced by the Iranian protagonist.
 The artwork is presented through a two-channel video and depicts the psychological and emotional state of a woman who remains haunted by violent memories of her detention.
 The narrative continues with a virtual reality work that transports the audience to experience the physical and emotional charge of this woman.

-Trigger warning: This exhibition addresses issues of sexual violence against women and other potentially uncomfortable topics.
+Content warning: This exhibition addresses issues of violence against women, sexual assault and torture in the context of incarceration.

 In a highly fictionalized and stylized approach, The Fury explores the sexual exploitation of female political prisoners, referencing the Islamic Republic of Iran's brutal treatment of political prisoners.

 The Fury is also complemented by a virtual reality (VR) work, where Neshat captures a pivotal scene from the artwork with an all-encompassing effect allowing the spectator to experience the same physical and emotional charge lived by the protagonist.
-The VR work is a strong example of how the medium can amplify the characteristically exotic and breathtaking imagery that characterizes Neshat's body of work.
+The VR work is a strong example of how the medium can amplify the characteristically breathtaking and—at the same time—completely unfreezing imagery that characterizes Neshat's body of work.

 PHI